AntonSvirsky/Edge_Tracking_Pipeflow/README.md

-# Edge Tracking in Pipe Flow
+# Split-Edge Tracking in Pipe Flow

 ## Overview
 This repository contains a **Python workflow** for **edge tracking in pipe flow** using **precompiled [OpenPipeFlow](http://openpipeflow.org/) simulations**.